gkirgizov/coderules-lambdacalc-docs/BasicSTLC.md

-## Typechecking Lambda Calculus
+## Typechecking Lambda Calculus with Extentions

 Simply Typed Lambda Calculus (STLC) is a famous example favoured by textbook authors.
-This sample demonstrates how a classical type checking algorithm (Hindley-Milner[^hm]) designed for this language can be implemented using code rules.
+This sample demonstrates how a classical type checking algorithm (Hindley-Milner[^hm]) designed for this language can be implemented using Code Rules.
 It also presents two substantial extensions to basic Hindley-Milner type inference: type annotations and typeclasses from Haskell.
-They will be discussed in succession, highlighting some of the useful features of code rules language and implementation challenges that type system itself introduces.
+They will be discussed in succession, highlighting some of the useful features of Code Rules language and implementation challenges that type system itself introduces.
-These extensions show that even an advanced type system can be implemented using code rules, and in a natural way.
+These extensions show that even an advanced type system can be implemented using Code Rules, and in a natural way rule-based way.

-For purposes of keeping this sample small, we keep the language confined to boolean values.
+For purposes of keeping this sample a bit simpler, we keep the language confined to boolean values.
 Aside of boolean constants `True` and `False`, the mandatory lambda abstraction and application, `let-in` expression, and `if-then-else`, we have in addition defined pairs of values and `fix` operator to support recursion.

 The syntax of presented lambda calculus is compatible with Haskell, and consequently all examples can be typechecked with, for example, GHC (Glasgow Haskell Compiler).
 The required extensions for GHC are:
-- For basic STLC: `UnicodeSyntax` and `ExplicitForAll`
+- for basic STLC: `UnicodeSyntax` and `ExplicitForAll`;
-- For type annotations: `ScopedTypeVariables` and `RankNTypes`
+- for STLC with type annotations: additionally, `ScopedTypeVariables` and `RankNTypes`;
-- For typeclasses: `FlexibleInstances`
+- for STLC with typeclasses: additionally, `FlexibleInstances`.
 <!-- -- `OverlappingInstances` (optional) -->

 <!-- ~some disclaimer: why typing rules may be different from more traditional type formulations, see below -->